Understanding the Turkish Business Visa Landscape

 Step 3: Gather Core Documents

-- UAE residence permit photocopy
+- UAE residence permit photocopy with minimum 6 months validity

-- Recent passport-sized photographs (specific Turkish requirements)
+- Recent passport-sized biometric photographs with white background

 - Completed visa application form